-You need a ghostwriter!
+You need a ghostwriter service!
 That’s what we have.
 Our professional ghostwriters are for hire, eager to work with you and for you.
 If you are looking for that perfect ghostwriter, let us know how we can help you by completing the form on this page.

 FIVE QUESTIONS THIS PAGE IS MEANT TO ANSWER

 - How do I find a ghostwriter for my book manuscript?
 (ANSWER: You are half-way there!
 This is where to find a ghostwriter for a book or speech or blog.
-We are eager to help you kick-start your book, speech, report, blog or other writing project under your own name.)
+We are eager to help you kick-start your book, speech, report, blog or other writing project with our best ghostwriting service under your own name.)

 - How much will it cost to hire a ghostwriter for my book?
 (ANSWER: That depends on your project.
 The more details you provide in the form on this page, the more accurately we can quote a price.)